wevm/wagmi/site/react/api/hooks/useWatchAsset.md

 ---
 title: useWatchAsset
-description: Hook for watching tokens in a wallet.
+description: Hook for requesting user tracks the token in their wallet.
+Returns a boolean indicating if the token was successfully added.
 ---

 <script setup>